neelsmith/infoweb/hc/_posts/2019-11-30-reading-nomisma.md

 ```
 Of course you could download the CEX file and quickly build an `Ocre` object from that, with the parallel `OcreSource.fromFile(FILENAME)` function.

+## Using the `Ocre` object

+Following blog posts will illustrate how to use the `Ocre` object's data in ways that complement the valuable existing functions in the [OCRE web app](http://numismatics.org/ocre/).

 ## Jupyter notebooks